KeYProject/verifythis-ltc-2020/README.md

 ### Map version

 The next version builds upon the generalization of the previous map structure.
 It is currently work in progress.
+This is a two-step process.
+The first step is a provable version using maps of `int` to `int`.
+This avoids working with the heap.

 * KIMap (*K*ey *I*nteger Map) is an interface representing a map of `Int -> Int`.
 This functionality is bound to the behaviour of the map data type in KeY by JML specification.
 * KIMapImpl is a simple implementation based upon two int arrays, one for the key, the other the values.
+* `KeyServerInt` is a version of the backend of the verifying key server using integers as e-mail addresses and keys.

+The second step is to use Strings.
+This results into `KSMap` and `KSMapImpl` and also the `KeyServerString`.